square/spacecommander/README.md

 To format files only within selected directories, specify the name each directory in a file named `.formatting-directory`, separated by newlines (and without whitespace escaped).
 Otherwise, all Objective-C files tracked in the repo will be checked.

+To ignore files within directories, add the name of each directory on a new line to a file named `.formatting-directory-ignore`.

 To modify the formatting output, edit the following:

 * `.clang-format` for built in `clang-format` options.